ChurchCRM/CRM/CONTRIBUTING.md

 * New lines should not follow class or scope definitions like "class", "public", or "private"

 #### Braces
-* All braces should be on a new line
+* All open braces should be on the same line as the control statement:
     * Class definitions
     * Method declarations
     * if, else, elseif